top of page

 What can you do to end ocean plastic pollution?

-Fundamentally we have a problem and we also have some clear solutions which need to be implemented asap across not only Scotland but across the UK, EU and world.
+Fundamentally we have a problem, and we also have some clear solutions which need to be implemented asap across Scotland and the UK, the EU, and the world.
 This issue is one of the most important in the world right now and needs to be put firmly on the agenda.

 bottom of page